arazabedi/civil-service-task/README.md

 ## Frontend Integration

 This API is designed to be consumed by a frontend client (e.g. built with React or Next.js).
 Ensure the client points to the correct base URL (default: `http://localhost:4000`).
+Additionally check CorsConfig.java if there are CORS errors.

 ---